Understand

 [edit]The 460-km journey to Choum runs daily, and typically takes 12-14 hr.
 It takes a further 5-6 hr to get to Zouerat.

 If you're planning to travel westward with the ore, know that you'll scorch during the afternoon and then shiver after the sun goes down.
 Goggles would be a good idea because of the dust.
 Although the train doesn't go very fast, the desert winds can be both strong and persistent.
-A large, heavy duty plastic bag (such as the ones Air New Zealand or Virgin Atlantic supplies for pushchairs/babybuggies) to seal your luggage in against the dust would be a great idea!
-If you're traveling westward, you'll be sitting on top of the ore.
-If you're traveling the empty train eastward, you'll still be in a pile of ore dust.
+A large, heavy duty plastic bag (such as the ones Air New Zealand or Virgin Atlantic supplies for pushchairs/baby buggies) to seal your luggage in against the dust would be a great idea!
+If you're travelling westward, you'll be sitting on top of the ore.
+If you're travelling the empty train eastward, you'll still be in a pile of ore dust.
 The recommendations for either direction are much the same.

 From November to February, Mauritania is cooler.
 In the summer, the heat is scorching.